COMMUNITY OF LA CONCHITA

 - 15″ of rainfall in 30 days or less

 - The 1995 La Conchita Landslide occurred two months after the area received approximately 15″ of rainfall over a 30 day period.
-Ground cracks, bulging and sloughing at the toe of the slope were also observed several months prior to this failure.

 - 8″ of rainfall in any two-week period